michielp1807/FoobarSongrequestTwitchBot/README.md

 3. Type node and hit enter

-4.	> Now in javascript land
+4. You're now in javascript land!

 ####  4. Setting up twitch account for the bot